 Subject Name French

 Exam Board AQA

 Course Code A2 7652

 Course Essential: A strong interest in the subject

 Requirements GCSE grade 7 or above in French

-Requirements GCSE grade 7 or above in Figure
+Requirements GCOL grade / or above in Figure

 Overview Why study French at 6 th Form?

 The course will allow you: • To develop and build on the language and communication

 skills acquired at GCSE.

 To enhance employment prospects.

 To gain an insight into another culture and society.To facilitate foreign travel.

 The course should help students to:

 develop an interest in, and enthusiasm for language learning

 develop an understanding of the language in a variety of contexts and genres

 communicate confidently, clearly and effectively in the

-language for a range of purposes develop an awareness and understanding of the contemporary society, cultural background and heritage of countries or communities where French is spoken consider their study of the language in a broader context derive enjoyment and benefit from language learning acquire knowledge, skills and understanding for practical use, further study and/or employment communicate with speakers of the language take their place in a multilingual global society.
+language for a range of purposesdevelop an awareness and understanding of the

+contemporary society, cultural background and heritage of

+countries or communities where French is spoken

+consider their study of the language in a broader context

+derive enjoyment and benefit from language learningacquire knowledge, skills and understanding for practical

+use, further study and/or employment

+communicate with speakers of the language

+take their place in a multilingual global society.

-Year 12 Aspects of the French-speaking society: current trends • The changing nature of the family • The 'cyber-society' • The place of voluntary work
+Year 12 Aspects of the French-speaking society: current trends • The changing nature of the family

+The 'cyber-society'

+The cycle society The place of voluntary work

+The place of voluntary work

-Artistic culture in the French-speaking world A culture proud of its heritage Contemporary francophone music Cinema: the 7th art form Weekly grammar lessons
+Artistic culture in the French-speaking world

+A culture proud of its heritage

-Treeta, grantila ressorts
+Contemporary francophone music

+Cinema: the 7 th art form

+Weekly grammar lessons